 We don't offer the option to set up unique signatures per email account.
 You can only set up one email signature per user.
 One workaround is to leave the signature field blank under

 To send emails from another email address in your Close account you can set up an alias.
 In most cases, this should only be used if the alias is on the same domain.
-For instance, if your email account is email@example.com and you want to send an email as firstname.lastname@example.org too.
-If you're looking to send emails from a different domain you may want to set up a separate email account in Close so that you can use that domain's SMTP credentials.
+For instance, if your email account is email@example.com and you want to send an email as firstname.lastname@example.org as well.
+If you're looking to send emails from a different domain, you may want to set up a separate email account in Close so that you can use that domain's SMTP credentials.

 Email aliases can also be used to indicate that a particular email address belongs to the organization, which helps Close determine whether an email was incoming or outgoing, and is also used to filter out intra-company communication (see more here).

 If you're using Google Apps / Gmail you need to set up your alias within that system first and you need to make sure your Gmail alias and Close alias match exactly (capitalization matters).
 Click here for instructions.